asheroto/winget-install/.github/README.md

 irm asheroto.com/winget | iex
 ```

-If PowerShell exits immediately, that means winget is already installed.
-You can force the script to run again by setting the session variable `$Force` to `$true` before running the command.
+If PowerShell closes right away, it's likely because winget is already on your system.
+To override this and run the script again, set the `$Force` session variable to `$true` prior to executing the command.
+Note that the `-Force` parameter won't work in this context; it's only effective when the script is called using `winget-install`.
+If you're using the one-line command, you'll need to use the `$Force` session variable instead.

 ```powershell
 $Force = $true